adhish1478/Kaggle-Titanic/readme.md

+I understand your instructions clearly.
+I will write a comprehensive guide on building a Chrome extension, formatted as a textbook for a computer science student.
+The guide will include all necessary code and scripts with detailed comments for better understanding.
+I will cover the following components: manifest file, service workers, content-script, popup folder, options folder, and icons folder.
+I will also provide information on any required APIs and their endpoints.

+Please provide the functionality of the Chrome extension you want me to describe, and I will create a detailed guide accordingly.

+---

 # Building a Chrome Extension: A Comprehensive Guide

 This guide will walk you through the process of building a Chrome extension, focusing on a specific functionality.
 We will cover the following components: